-Urgent Care employee killed after car crashes into building in West County
+Man huffing aerosol can crashes into Ballwin urgent care, killing employee, police say

 BALLWIN, Mo.
-(KMOV.com) -- An Urgent Care employee was killed after a car crashed into the building in west St. Louis County Sunday night.
+(KMOV.com) -- A 20-year-old driver accused of huffing inhalants was charged after an urgent care employee was killed in west St. Louis County Sunday night.

-The Ballwin Police Department said the car driver lost control, hit a pedestrian on the sidewalk and then crashed into the Total Access Urgent Care (TAUC) at 2501 Clarkson Road around 8:15 p.m.
+The Ballwin Police Department said Trenton Geiger, 20, of Town and Country, was driving in the 2500 block of Clarkson Road around 8:15 p.m. when he lost control of his car and hit an Total Access Urgent Care employee who was on the sidewalk.
+Geiger's car then crashed into the TAUC building.

-Officials said the pedestrian, identified as 25-year-old Marissa Polittle, was taken to a hospital where she later died.

-A spokesperson for TAUC said the clinic closed at 8 p.m., just fifteen minutes before the crash happened and that the victim was a member of their team.
+Officials later identified the worker as 25-year-old Marissa Politte.
+She was taken to a hospital where she later died.
+A spokesperson for TAUC said the clinic closed at 8 p.m., just fifteen minutes before the crash happened.

-Police said the driver was taken into custody and cooperated with investigators.
+Geiger was charged with involuntary manslaughter, inhalation of solvent fumes and tampering with physical evidence.

 (0) comments

-Note: [Editor's Note: A previous version of this report said Geiger is from Chesterfield, however the MSHP report lists his address in Town and Country]